 Albert was born on the 34th anniversary of the death of his great-grandfather, Albert, Prince Consort, which caused his great-grandmother, Queen Victoria, great distress so his grandfather, Albert Edward, Prince of Wales, suggested the boy be named Albert.
 When Queen Victoria was informed of the baby’s name, she was instantly gratified and eager to see her beloved husband’s namesake.
-The baby prince was duly christened at Sandringham three days later, however his maternal grandmother, the Duchess of Teck, expressed her dislike of the name and prophetically claimed his last name “may supplant the less favoured one”.
+The baby prince was duly christened at Sandringham three days later, however his maternal grandmother, Mary Adelaide, Duchess of Teck, expressed her dislike of the name and prophetically claimed his last name “may supplant the less favoured one”.

 Albert was a nervous child who had a pronounced stutter and had to wear painful corrective splints on his knock knees, something that would also plague his younger brother, Henry.
 Albert and his siblings were raised by nannies and tutors as was common for the aristocracy at that time, and they barely saw their parents.
 George V was said to have been a strict disciplinarian and it has been suggested his children were afraid of him enough to cause their nervousness and speech impediments.
 However, there is no evidence to claim George V was unduly cruel and his supporters claim he was merely following the parenting style of the time.

 When Queen Victoria died on 22 January 1901, the Prince of Wales succeeded her as Edward VII and Albert moved up to third in line of succession behind his father and elder brother, David.
 Albert attended the Royal Naval College, Osborne, where he came bottom of the class in the final examination, however he was still admitted to the Royal Naval College, Dartmouth.
 When his grandfather died in 1910, Albert’s father became George V and his older brother became Prince of Wales with Albert second in line.